Mixed-Integer vs. Continuous Model Predictive Control for Binary Thrusters: A Comparative Study: Introduction

+Satellites and space vehicles are commonly equipped with either cold gas or hypergolic thrusters for attitude and position control during proximity operations \cite{wie_space_1998}.
+These thrusters are usually binary actuated, i.e., they are on/off devices and can only be either fully on or fully off.
+This is due to the fact that the thrusters are ordinarily designed to operate at a specific pressure and flow rate, and operating them at partial thrust can lead to instability and inefficiency.
+Furthermore, on/off thrusters are often simpler than variable-thrust thrusters, leading to higher reliability and lower cost.
+However, most control methods assume a smooth and continuous state and control input, which is not given with on/off thrusters.
+Therefore, many existing control methods outlined in the literature are not directly applicable, making it challenging to achieve precise attitude and position control.
 This results in two options for the development of control systems for proximity operations with binary thrusters.
 The first is to use a two-layer control architecture, where a continuous controller generates the desired control inputs, and a separate module converts these inputs into binary commands for the thrusters.
-Different methods have been proposed, from using simple thresholding logic \cite{tsujita_feasible_2023}, up to modulators like \gls{pwm} \cite{banerjee2022design} or \gls{ds}-modulation \cite{zappulla2017spacecraft, bredenbeck_trajectory_2022} or similar schemes to convert analog/continuous control input to digital/discrete values.
+Different methods have been proposed, from using simple thresholding logic \cite{tsujita_feasible_2023}, up to modulators like \gls{pwm} \cite{banerjee_design_2022}, \gls{ds}-modulation \cite{zappulla_spacecraft_2017, bredenbeck_trajectory_2022} or similar schemes to convert analog/continuous control input to digital/discrete values.
 The second option is to directly perform control on the binary control inputs using \gls{mi} methods.
 Until recently, these were considered too computationally expensive for real-time control, but recent advances in \gls{mi} optimization have made it possible to solve these problems in real-time \cite{sopasakis_hybrid_2015, leomanni_all-electric_2015, stark_linear_2023, stark_mixed_2024}.
 The first approach, while computationally advantageous, can lead to suboptimal performance, as the continuous controller may not be able to fully account for the limitations of the binary thrusters, such as dwell-time constraints (ramp-up or cool-down time).
 The second approach, while more complex, can lead to better performance, as it can directly account for the limitations of the binary thrusters.
-While earlier work has compared the performance of PWM and \gls{ds}-modulation \cite{zappulla2017spacecraft}, to the best of the authors' knowledge, there has been no work comparing the performance of the two-layer approach with \gls{mi} methods for controlling systems with binary thrusters.
+While earlier work has compared the performance of PWM and \gls{ds}-modulation \cite{zappulla_spacecraft_2017}, to the best of the authors' knowledge, there has been no work comparing the performance of the two-layer approach with \gls{mi} methods for controlling systems with binary thrusters.
 Such a comparison would allow for understanding the trade-offs between the two approaches and help in understanding if the increased effort for \gls{mi} methods is justified by the performance gains.